How long to strike off a company

 When a company is struck off the Companies House register, the registrar notifies the company and sends a notice to the registered office address.
 This notice is an important document and should be received by the directors as soon as possible.

-See also How long does raisins last
+See also How long do you need in athens

 The notification outlines the reason for striking off, the effective date of striking off, and the consequences of being struck off.
 It also provides instructions on what actions need to be taken by the company and its directors.